Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 adduser haloadmin
 # Follow the prompts to set a strong password for this user.

-# Exit the current session to go back to root user:
-exit

 # Add the new user to the 'sudo' group to grant administrative privileges
 usermod -aG sudo haloadmin